wintercooled/flask-api-wrapper-for-gdk/README.md

 ```

 You can add more endpoints by simply wrapping the functions in the `gdk_wallet` class
-within the GDKWallet class and making those callable from the API routes
+within the `GDKWallet` class and making those callable from the API routes
 provided through `api.py`.

-There are also a few test endpoints for permissions:
+There are also a few endpoints added purely to allow for testing calls to endpoints that either require or do not require client authentication:

 ```
 /api/v1/example and /api/v1/example_no_auth